wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Design/DesignSystem.md

 > Design tokens are the visual design atoms of the design system — specifically, they are named entities that store visual design attributes.

-In BodilessJS, we construct design tokens in three layers:
+In Bodiless, we construct design tokens in three layers:

 ### Utility Classes